 Are you flying your business blind or do you use data to manage it?
 Do you have a handful of numbers that tell you at a glance how your business is doing?

-Some people use monthly financial documents, profit and loss statements (P & L) to manage their business, which is a trailing indicator and after the fact.
-With a scorecard you can manage the future.
+Some people use monthly financial documents or profit and loss statements (P & L) to manage their business, which is a trailing indicator and after the fact.
+Using a scorecard allows you to manage the future.

 1. What is a scorecard?